Anish-Parkhi/swiggy_clone/README.md

 Once the development server is running, open your web browser and navigate to `http://localhost:5173/` to view the Swiggy clone application.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- This project utilizes the Swiggy API for fetching data.
-Special thanks to Swiggy for providing the API access.
-- Tailwind CSS is used for styling, making UI development faster and more efficient.